-Sunitinib (pronounced sue-nit-i-nib) is a cancer treatment and is also known by its brand name Sutent.
+Sunitinib (pronounced sue-nit-i-nib) is a targeted cancer drug and is also known by its brand name Sutent.
 It is a possible treatment for:

 - advanced kidney cancer

-- a rare type of stomach cancer called gastrointestinal stromal tumour (GIST)
+- a rare type of sarcoma called gastrointestinal stromal tumour (GIST)

 - pancreatic neuroendocrine tumours

-Sunitinib is a type of biological therapy called a protein kinase inhibitor.
+Sunitinib is a type of targeted drug called a protein kinase inhibitor.
 Protein kinase is a type of chemical messenger (an enzyme) that plays a part in the growth of cancer cells.
-Sunitinib blocks the protein kinase to stop the cancer growing.
+Sunitinib blocks the protein kinase.
 It can stop the growth of a tumour or shrink it down.

 Sunitinib comes as capsules that you swallow whole, once a day.
 You can take them with or without food.

 You should take the right dose, not more or less.

-You take sunitinib once a day for 4 weeks and then have a 2 week break, when you don’t take the tablets.
+You usually take sunitinib once a day for 4 weeks.
+You then have a 2 week break, when you don’t take the capsules.
 This 6 week period is called a cycle of treatment.
 After 6 weeks, you start a new cycle of treatment.
 This continues for as long as the treatment is working and the side effects aren't too bad.

 For pancreatic neuroendocrine tumours